arjxn11/Projects/README.md

 # Projects
-Projects done using different statistical analysis software.
+Analysis conducted on a variety of datasets done using different statistical analysis software, most commonly R.